elleracompany/craft-cookie-consent/README.md

 You can install this plugin from the Plugin Store.

 ## Create hook in your template
+To give you full control over where the plugin is rendering the consent template.
+The cookie banner should be the first thing in the DOM for keyboard and screen-reader users.

+You need to add this line right after your start-body-tag in the relevant layout file(s):

+`{% hook 'after-body-start' %}`

-To give you full control over where the plugin is rendering the consent template, you neede to add this line before your end-body-tag in the relevant layout file(s):
+~~To give you full control over where the plugin is rendering the consent template, you need to add this line before your end-body-tag in the relevant layout file(s):~~
 `{% hook 'before-body-end' %}`

+**Note:** *Both hooks will work as of v1.5.0, but please do not use both.
+Before-body-end will likely be deprecated in a future update.*

 ## Activate the plugin for your site
 Navigate to the plugin inside your Control Panel.
 If you have the correct permissions, it should be visible in the menu.